pabloviquez/wikiexample/docs/README.txt

    be improved by adding a more roubust process control to detect and log failures and to not run if another one is currently running.

+3. Locale aware: This application could benefit from a locale aware setup, that's presenting the currencies according to the user browser locale, for a more I18N friendly app

+4. Unit test: Unit test are extremely important, this because they could easily test the internal classes just like the Batch processing.